microsoft/vs-streamjsonrpc/doc/dynamicproxy.md

 An interface used to generate a dynamic client proxy must return `Task` or `Task<T>` from all methods.
 This allows the client proxy to be generated with asynchronous methods as appropriate for JSON-RPC (and IPC in general) which is fundamentally asynchronous.

+### Dispose patterns

+The RPC interface may derive from `IDisposable` or `IAsyncDisposable` and is encouraged to do so as it encourages folks who hold proxies to dispose of them and thereby close the JSON-RPC connection.
+When these interfaces are derived from, the generated proxy implements the dispose method(s) by calling `JsonRpc.Dispose()`, which closes the connection.
+These interface implementations *never* result in an RPC call to a `Dispose` or `DisposeAsync` method on the server.
+The server should notice the dropped connection when the client was disposed and dispose the server object if necessary.

+Even when the RPC interface does *not* derive from `IDisposable` the generated proxy always implements that interface anyway.
+Deriving the RPC interface from it simply removes the need for the proxy owner to cast the proxy to `IDisposable` before calling `Dispose`.

 ### Server-side concerns